AlfaUnebi/yolo-nas-detect/README.md

 - **`cv2` and `matplotlib`**:
    OpenCV (`cv2`) is used to handle image processing and drawing bounding boxes, while `matplotlib` is used to visualize the result.

+## Important Notes

+- **Restarting the Colab session:**
+After the script modifies the checkpoint_utils.py file to fix the URL, you may need to restart the Colab session for the changes to take effect.
+This is necessary for the model to properly download and use the corrected weights.
+You can restart the runtime by going to the Runtime menu in Google Colab and selecting Restart runtime.
+This step ensures the modified file is loaded correctly, allowing YOLO-NAS to function as expected.

+## Troubleshooting

+If you encounter any errors related to downloading the model weights, try restarting the session (as described above).
+Make sure t#e image path is correct, and that the input image is in a valid format (JPEG, PNG, etc.).

 ## Contributing

 If you would like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.
 Contributions are always welcome!